Pipoderoso/PicsOrganizer/README.md

 - [ ] Arrange pictures by month too
 - [ ] Rename pictures and name them by its relative order inside each directory
+- [ ] GUI option for choosing subDirLevel

 ##### Issues